-The Board is composed almost entirely of non-executive Directors since it has eight non-executive Directors and one executive Director.
+The Board is composed of ten non-executive Directors.

-In terms of Code Provision 3.2.5 a Director is not deemed to be independent if he/she "has served on the Board for more than twelve consecutive years".
+In terms of Code provision 3.2.5, a Director is not deemed to be independent if he/she 'has served on the Board for more than twelve consecutive years'.
 The Board has taken the view that the length of service on the Board of two of its Board members, namely Lino Spiteri and Gaston Debono Grech, does not undermine the said Directors' ability to consider appropriately the issues which are brought before the Board.
 Apart from possessing valuable experience and wide knowledge of the Company and its operations, the Board feels that the two Directors in question are able to exercise independent judgment and are free from any relationship which can hinder their objectivity.